hospino11/spring-boot-fundamentals/README.md

 the operations available such as queries for retrieving data and mutations for creating, updating and deleting data.
 The graphql-jav-tools dependency parses schemas ending in ".graphqls" which are found behind the scenes in the classpath, processed and the necessary beans are autowired.

+## Actuator
+Actuator provides health checks, auditing, metrics gathering and http tracing by exposing HTTP or JMX endpoints.

+See application.properties for more information of actuator configuration.

+## Testing
+JUnit, Mockito and Spring Test (also known as MockMvc) for testing Rest APIs.
+### @WebMvcTest
+An annotation used for controller layer unit testing.
+It's often used to test one controller at a time.
+Scans only controllers including @Controller and @RestController and will not load full application context.
+It the controller has dependencies of other beans the test will not run until you provide the instance yourself or a mocked instance.
+@WebMvcTest speeds up testing by loading small portion of your application.
+### Integration Testing
+Allows testing the entire application in every layer as not such as individual units.
+It can be performed without deployment of an application. @SpringBootTest annotation is used for integration testing.
+It's chosen over @WebMvcTest because @SpringBootTest starts full application context including the server and does not customize component scanning at all. @SpringBootTest locates the main configuration class annotated with the @SpringBootApplication annotation.